TM Forum's Collaboration Program is a "Virtual Research and Development Consortium"

 Click here for the steps of the Corporate Vote sub-process .

-If approved, the deliverable is updated to reflect the appropriate notice statement.
-To the extent that patent disclosures are made, and a sentence is added to the Notice Statement as follows: “This document may involve a claim of patent rights by one or more of the contributors to this document, pursuant to the TM Forum’s Policy on Intellectual Rights.
+To the extent that patent disclosures are made, a sentence is added to the Notice Statement as follows: “This document may involve a claim of patent rights by one or more of the contributors to this document, pursuant to the TM Forum’s Policy on Intellectual Rights.
 Interested parties should contact the TM Forum office to obtain notice of current patent rights claims related to this document.”

 There are a number of mechanisms whereby a project may be closed.
 These include: